joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-04-22-using-request-based-constraints-to-only-accept-json-formats-for-endpoints.md

 ---
 layout: post
-title: Using request-based constraints to only allow JSON requests in routes.rb
+title: Using request-based constraints to only accept JSON formats for endpoints
 date: 2019-04-22 13:50 -0400
 categories:
 - today-i-learned